 The Shasu tribe

-Egyptian documents provide us a clue about the character of Negev Desert dwellers.
+Egyptian documents provide us with a clue about the character of Negev Desert dwellers.
 They mention the Shasu tribes that roamed the Sinai desert, the Negev Desert, and Transjordan.
 The Egyptians used the word “Sashu” for them, which is as a derogatory description for a variety of nomadic or semi-nomadic people who did not own land.
 They called them Shasu-Yahu Fig2, which means, “The land of looters and their God is Yahu.”
 The Egyptians also mention the existence of temples in the desert, which they refer to as the “House of Yahu”.
 The Shasu tribes included the Midianites, Rechabite, Kenite, Amalekites.

 Fig 2.
 The Egyptian hieroglyph of Shasu-Yahu